West Memphis Three: Family and law enforcement opinions

-Documentaries, publications and studies
+Documentaries, publications, and studies

 Three films, Paradise Lost: The Child Murders at Robin Hood Hills, Paradise Lost 2: Revelations, and Paradise Lost 3: Purgatory, directed by Joe Berlinger and Bruce Sinofsky, have documented this case and are strongly critical of the verdict.
 The films marked the first time Metallica allowed their music to be used in a movie, which drew attention to the case.

-There have been a number of books about the case, also arguing that the suspects were wrongly convicted: Devil's Knot by Mara Leveritt; Blood of Innocents by Guy Reel; and The Last Pentacle of the Sun: Writings in Support of the West Memphis Three, edited by Brett Alexander Savory & M. W. Anderson, and featuring dark fiction and non-fiction by well-known writers of speculative fiction.
+There have been a number of books about the case, also arguing that the suspects were wrongly convicted: Devil's Knot: The True Story of the West Memphis Three by Mara Leveritt, Blood of Innocents by Guy Reel, and The Last Pentacle of the Sun: Writings in Support of the West Memphis Three, edited by Brett Alexander Savory & M. W. Anderson, and featuring dark fiction and non-fiction by well-known writers of speculative fiction.
 In 2005, Damien Echols completed his memoir, Almost Home, Vol 1, offering his perspective of the case.
 A biography of John Mark Byers by Greg Day named Untying the Knot: John Mark Byers and the West Memphis Three was published in May 2012.

-Many songs were written about the case, and two albums released in support of the defendants.
+Many songs were written about the case, and two albums were released in support of the defendants.
 In 2000, The album Free the West Memphis 3 was released by KOCH Records.
 Organized by Eddie Spaghetti of the band Supersuckers, the album featured a number of original songs about the case and other recordings by artists such as Steve Earle, Tom Waits, L7, and Joe Strummer.
-In 2002, Henry Rollins worked with other vocalists from various rock, hip hop, punk and metal groups and members of Black Flag and the Rollins Band on the compilation album Rise Above: 24 Black Flag Songs to Benefit the West Memphis Three.
-All money raised from sales of the album are donated to the legal funds of the West Memphis Three.
+In 2002, Henry Rollins worked with other vocalists from various rock, hip hop, punk, and metal groups and members of Black Flag and the Rollins Band on the compilation album Rise Above: 24 Black Flag Songs to Benefit the West Memphis Three.
+All money raised from sales of the album was donated to the legal funds of the West Memphis Three.
 Metalcore band Zao's 2002 album Parade of Chaos included a track inspired by the case named "Free The Three".
 On April 28, 2011, the band Disturbed released a song entitled "3" as a download on their website.
 The song is about the West Memphis Three, with 100% of the proceeds going to their benefit foundation for their release.